 Start by boiling some water for tea.
 Then simply add your tea bags and let them seep.
 Now let the tea cool.
 If time permits chill the tea.
 This step can be done up to several days in advance, poured in a covered pitcher and stored in the refrigerator.

 Now cut some peaches leaving the skin on.
-Add those, the water and sugar to a saucepan.
+Add those, the water and sugar to a large pot over medium heat.
 Now bring it to a low boil.
 Then simmer for about thirty minutes.
 Next using an old style potato masher mash the cooked peaches.
-Then run the liquid through a strainer.
-Finally combine the tea and peach juice, chill and pour over ice.
+Then run the liquid through a fine mesh strainer or sieve.
+Discard what is left in the strainer.
+Finally combine the tea and the homemade peach syrup in a large pitcher, chill in the fridge and pour over ice cubes.
 Garnish with sliced peaches.

 How do you tell when peaches are ripe?